api2cart/javascript-sdk/docs/OrderApi.md

 let apiInstance = new Api2CartOpenApi.OrderApi();
 let orderId = "25"; // String | Retrieves shipments specified by order id
 let opts = {
-  'pageCursor': "", // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
   'start': 0, // Number | This parameter sets the number from which you want to get entities 'count': 20, // Number | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
+Max allowed count=250 'pageCursor': "", // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
-  'responseFields': "{status_code,pagination,result{shipment{id,order_id,shipment_provider,tracking_numbers{tracking_number},items{product_id,quantity}}}}", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'exclude': "false", // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
+  'storeId': "1", // String | Store Id
   'createdFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their creation date
   'createdTo': "2100-08-29 13:45:52", // String | Retrieve entities to their creation date
   'modifiedFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their modification date
   'modifiedTo': "2100-08-29 13:45:52", // String | Retrieve entities to their modification date
-  'storeId': "1" // String | Store Id
+  'responseFields': "{status_code,pagination,result{shipment{id,order_id,shipment_provider,tracking_numbers{tracking_number},items{product_id,quantity}}}}", // String | Set this parameter in order to choose which entity fields you want to retrieve
+  'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
+  'exclude': "false" // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all
 };
 apiInstance.orderShipmentList(orderId, opts, (error, data, response) => {
   if (error) {